Daniel Quinteros: Career

 Quinteros started his career in 1996 at Rosario Central in the Primera División.
-During the 1998–1999 season he was loaned to Primera B Nacional club, Almirante Brown.
-After the loan period he returned to Rosario Central until 2003.
+During the 1998–1999 season, he was loaned to Primera B Nacional club Almirante Brown.
+After the loan period, he returned to Rosario Central until 2003.

 Club Atlético Independiente signed him for the 2003–2004 season.
-And in 2005 he was sold to Club Libertad in Paraguay.
+In 2005, he was sold to Club Libertad in Paraguay.
 In 2006, he returned to Argentina to play for Club Atlético Lanús before signing a four-year deal with Germinal Beerschot in the Belgian League.
 However, his contract was terminated by mutual consent on November 5, 2006.
 Quinteros only played eight first team games for Germinal Beerschot before returning to Argentina to play for Club Atlético Banfield.